Frederick William Sanderson: Dulwich College

-The next year, 1886, Sanderson's program of change had begun.
+The next year, 1886, Sanderson's programme of change had begun.
 He established an engineering side to the curriculum, that included physics, mathematics, workshop practice, and mechanical drawing.
 This reform and reorganisation was particularly notable for its practical, hands-on approach: boys didn't use models or drawings, but rather worked with and experimented upon actual working engines, dynamos, and other machines.
 The engineering laboratory had a working steam engine, for example.

 Oundle School

 Dulwich was far from the only school in the middle-to-late 19th century that was feeling the pressure to modernise and to expand its curriculum to include engineering and the sciences.
 Such pressure was widely felt by many schools.
 One such was Oundle School, whose failure to keep up with the times had led it into a period of decline.
-So in July 1892, the Oundle Court of the Grocer's Company, the governing body of the school, appointed Sanderson as the new headmaster.
+In July 1892, the Oundle Court of the Grocer's Company, the governing body of the school, appointed Sanderson as the new headmaster.